kvrarc/kvrarc/README.md

-# Kaku's Portfolio

-## Welcome to my profile 👋🏼, this repository serves as the source for my GitHub Profile.
+# Welcome to my profile 👋🏼, this repository serves as the source for my GitHub Profile.

-### About Me 😁
+## About Me 😁

 I'm Kaku, a passionate software developer based in Bangalore, India.
 I specialize in crafting interactive and performant mobile applications using Swift, SwiftUI, UIKit, CoreData, XCode for Apple apps; for Android I use Kotlin, Jetpack Compose, Android Studio, Material UI etc. With a blend of creativity and technical expertise, I strive to create elegant solutions that delight users and exceed expectations.